This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Once the alarm rings, open the door and let the vinegar and baking soda work for 5 minutes.
 After 5 minutes, complete the cycle by closing the door.
 You will notice your dishwasher is all shiny and clean.

 You can even consider bleach if you aren’t satisfied with baking soda and vinegar.
 All you have to do is run another cycle using half a cup of bleach.
-Though we won’t recommend you to use bleach if the interiors of your dishwasher are made up of stainless steel.
+Though we won’t recommend the use of bleach if the interiors of your dishwasher are made up of stainless steel.

-You can also use unsweetened lemonade in place of vinegar. the results which you will achieve after using it would be similar to that of vinegar.
-Just make sure that the lemonade is unflavoured as the flavored ones will leave stains which will require more elbow grease to get rid of it.
+You can also use unsweetened lemonade in place of vinegar.
+The results which you will achieve after using it would be similar to that of vinegar.
+Just make sure that the lemonade is unflavoured as the flavored ones will leave stains which will be hard to get rid of it.

 How to Maintain Your Dishwasher

 Follow the above process once a month to thoroughly clean your dishwasher.
-Here are a few tips that will help make your dishwasher last longer.
+Here are a few tips that will help make your dishwasher work efficiently and last longer.

 - The exteriors of the dishwasher and the door seal are prone to getting dirty.
 To prevent that, just take a damp rag and wipe the door seal and the exterior of the dishwasher.
 Do make sure that that you have picked all the food debris and junk.

 - Wash your dishwasher with vinegar once a month to prevent the attack of bacteria and with baking soda to get rid of the odors.
-Although baking soda is an amazing cleaner and deodorizer, even after that if the odor continues to remain, you might need to have your dishwasher looked at for maintenance.
+Although baking soda is an amazing cleaner and deodorizer, if the odor persists, you might need to have your dishwasher looked at for maintenance.

 - Your dishwasher shares a common drain with the kitchen sink.
 So if you have a garbage disposal, don’t forget to run it beforehand for a clear drain.
 You might not want to ruin your dishes, right?